 Important: Please do not epoxy the nose weight into the nose yet.
+Wait until you have the CG more or less right so that you don't have to dig any weight out (NOT recommended)

-Radio Tray: The G10 radio tray adds structural strength to the nose, so even if you want to mount your servos in the rear of the model, it's still a good idea to use the radio tray supplied.
-If you don't need the servo mounting holes, you can Dremel them out to give a bit more room.
+Radio Tray: A radio tray adds structural strength to the nose, so even if you want to mount your servos in the rear of the model, it's still a good idea to use a 3mm plywood or G10 glass fibre radio tray.
+Many people like to mount the batteries and receiver on or around a radio tray and it can also be extended back to the ballast tube to provide more strength.
 The tray will need the long edges filed/sanded to a slight bevel and the whole thing including the inside of the fuselage walls will need to be cleaned with alcohol or another solvent before epoxying in.